-There are different claims to the origin of the sloppy joe.
-In Havana, Cuba in the 1930s there was a genuine bartender who gained popularity with vacationers who went by the name of Sloppy Joe.
+There are different claims to the origin of the sloppy Joe.
+In Havana, Cuba, in the 1930s, there was a genuine bartender who gained popularity with vacationers who went by the name of Sloppy Joe.
 He earned his name for his less than enthusiastic way of cleaning the bar.
 He was, however, an attentive bartender, and the bar was a hot spot for the jet set.

 However, no mention is found in papers from the era of a hot sandwich on the menu matching the description of a Sloppy Joe, and the man of the same name retired to Spain in 1933.

 Today many families have their secret recipes that make their Sloppy Joe’s special.
 Whether it’s an unusual spice, a novel ingredient for sweetening or a homemade tomato sauce, a Sloppy Joe lends itself to originality and personality.
 A new flavor is just around the corner.
-In the south, you might come across a barbecue flavor while in the north Sloppy Joe might be a little sweeter.
-Whatever your flavor, it is certainly an all-American food holiday!
+In the south, you might come across a barbecue flavor while in the north, Sloppy Joe might be a little sweeter.
+Whatever your flavor, it is undoubtedly an all-American food holiday!

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalSloppyJoeDay

+You know what to do!
+Whip up your favorite Sloppy Joe recipe and sides.
 Enjoy one of the following Sloppy Joe recipes:

 Use #NationalSloppyJoeDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!